Why are hackers breaking into politicians’ accounts and liking single tweets?

 Pyne too claimed he had been “hacked”, although didn’t call in the police to investigate.
 Pyne suggested there was a personal campaign against him, saying “It don’t think it was designed to hurt, I think it was designed to be embarrassing”.

-In September, the “official Twitter account of the Australian Border Force Commissioner” Roman Quaedvlieg liked a porn clip posted by LadyMystique_01 containing a lewd caption.
+In September, the “official Twitter account of the Australian Border Force Commissioner” Roman Quaedvlieg liked a porn clip posted by @LadyMystique_01 containing a lewd caption.

 The department later told the Daily Mail it was investigating the matter.